Is Bitcoin a Safe Way of Making or Accepting Payments?

 As part of our sound business practices, we avoid volatility in our operating capital.
 We need funds to pay customers who sell us their bullion, wholesale partners, our employees, and other expenses.
 Any Bitcoin payments we receive will need to be converted quickly to something we can use -- namely cash for expenses or for new precious metals inventory.

-Holding Bitcoin in any significant quantity is a gamble we won't make, period.
+In any significant quantity is a gamble we won't make, period.
 We'll leave speculating to those without the commitments we have.

 Of course, we aren't excited about the slow, steady depreciation of the dollar either.
 We keep just enough cash on hand to comfortably take care of operating needs.
 The balance is ploughed back into our large inventory of coins, rounds, and bars.